mesosphere/konvoy-image-builder/docs/cli/konvoy-image_validate.md

 ### Options

 ```
-      --apiserver-endpoint string   required - apiserver endpoint
+      --apiserver-port int      apiserver port (default 6443)
   -h, --help                    help for validate
       --pod-subnet string       ip addresses used for the pod subnet (default "192.168.0.0/16")
       --service-subnet string   ip addresses used for the service subnet (default "10.96.0.0/12")
 ```

 ### Options inherited from parent commands